shohne/CarND-Extended-Kalman-Filter-Project/README.md

 ## Extended Kalman Filter
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This repo contains the written code to complete the project **Extended Kalman Filter** on Udacity Self-Driving Car Nanodegree.
-The goal is to predict vehicle position and velocity from radar and measures.
+The goal is to predict vehicle position and velocity from radar and lidar measures.

 Prerequisites
 ---
-To run this project, it is necessary to have a c++ 11 compiler and cmake 3.5 (minimum).
+To run this project, it is necessary to have a **c++11** compiler and **cmake 3.5 (minimum)**.

 Installation
 ---